Spring 2019 Transfer Students

 - Explore academic majors and career goals.
 If you want to change your academic college prior to your orientation program, please contact the Office of Undergraduate Admissions at email@example.com.
 For more information about your academic college, please visit:

-- Summer and fall 2018 students, register for your New Student Orientation & Enrollment program.
+- Spring 2019 students, register for your New Student Orientation & Enrollment program.

 - Take the MATH PLACEMENT EXAM.
 OSU requires that all students complete the math placement exam before NSO if they plan on taking a math course at OSU.
 This is especially important for students planning to pursue degrees within the College of Engineering, Architecture and Technology and other majors where schedules are often built around math placement.
 If you have taken College Algebra and received a “C” or better in a college setting, you "may" not be required to take the placement exam.